MukulCode/Recommendation-Engine-ML-/README.md

 # Recommendation-Engine-ML-
+The recommendation engine
-The recommendation engine, uses information about 1,80,000 products and  each product will have multiple features named
+uses information about 1,80,000 products and  each product will have multiple features named

 1. Title of the product.
 2. Brand of the product.